 Thus, an equilibrium state evolves to the next equilibrium state in atoms of time $\delta\tau$ .
-By applying the invariance under the Lorentz group, this implies a discretization of the full space-time.
+By applying the invariance under the Lorentz group, this implies a discretization of the full space-time $M_4$ .
 The quantum topology $(M_4, \mathcal{B})$ discussed before is related with a discrete topology in the associated discrete space-time, being essentially the same topology.
-This fundamental discreteness in space-time implies to consider an non-commutative space-time formulation for DCRS.
+This fundamental discreteness in space-time implies to consider a quantum space-time formulation for DCRS.
 There are several possible ways to describe DCRS in a quantum space-time.
 One possible avenue is to adopt the Snyder/Yang formulation of quantum space-time, since it has the appealing of being Lorentz/Poincaré invariant.
 These quantum space-times have the advantage that contains in a natural way elements of maximal acceleration.
-The second possibility is to consider the also Lorentz invariant formulation of Fredenhagen et. al. [16] The non-Lorentzian version of the bicrossproduct quantum space-times of S. Majid [44, 45], is the third avenue that one can explore in the contest of non-commutative DCRS.
-Also, the relation with cellular automaton models [36, 37, 38] and other discrete models [19] can be of theoretical interest.
-In this direction, the models presented in 7.2 and 7.3 can be also of relevance.
+The second possibility is to consider the Lorentz invariant formulation of Fredenhagen et. al. [16].
+The non-Lorentz invariant version of the bi-crossproduct quantum space-times of S. Majid-Ruegg[44, 45] is the third avenue that one can explore in the contest of non-commutative DCRS.
+Also, the relation with cellular automaton models [36, 37, 38] and other discrete models [19] can be of interest.
+In this direction, the models presented in the examples 7.2 and 7.3 can be also of relevance as a predictive model for high energies of DCRS.

-Finally, we have not discussed how to interpret quantum non-locality and quantum entanglement in detail.
+Finally, we have not discussed how to interpret quantum non-locality and quantum entanglement in detail and we did not consider a deeper treatment of Bell's inequalities and Kochen-Specker's theorem in the DCRS framework.
 We have also not given the details of the internal dynamics.
-Both questions andes remain for future research.
+These questions remain for further research.

 Acknowledgement.
-This work was partially supported by The Riemann Center for Geometry and Physics, Leibnitz University Hannover and by a PNPD fellowship by CAPES (Brazil).
+This work was partially supported by The Riemann Center for Geometry and Physics, Leibnitz University Hannover and by PNPD-CAPES n.
+2265/2011, Brazil.
 I would like to thank Prof. J. M. Isidro for many interesting comments.